Saluki 101: A Brief Introduction to the Breed

 Don't expect cookie-cutters!
 Our standard is broad to include dogs that hunted different quarry (from rabbits to wild ass) over different terrain from a wide region of the Middle East.
 The height standard for males is 23 to 28 inches and "bitches may be considerably smaller."
 Most males in the ring hover around 27 to 28"; most bitches are around 25".
 You will never see a saluki that's too small.
 They were supposed to ride to the hunt on the backs of Arabian horses---not Clydesdales!

 The standard mentions a wide range of colors: solids, sable (black-fringed), black & tan and grizzle.
 Although neither parti-colors nor chocolates are mentioned, they're equally accepted.
 More controversial are the recent brindles, some of which come from Iranian imports, and others from a purportedly gypsy-bred dog by way of Australia.
-Some breeder-judges will excuse a brindle whereas others will embrace it; in fact, an Australian-bred brindle won the National Specialty two years ago.
+Some breeder-judges will excuse a brindle whereas others will embrace it; in fact, an Australian-bred brindle won the National Specialty several years ago.
 With one of the oldest unchanged standards in the AKC, there's little chance the SCOA membership will vote to open it to clarify colors.

 Clubs and Rescue